IGETheCoder/Strang/README.md

 ''''LEGAL""
 ""''"'LEGAL"''"'"
 ```
- - But if the amout of quotes are mismatched, it is an illegal string definition
+ - But if the amout of quotes are mismatched, it is an illegal string definition.
 ```
 "ILLEGAL'
 "ILLEGAL"'